Digichem-Project/digichem-core/doc/quick reference/source/submit.rst

 ------------

 When using Silico, there are two types of input file that control how each calculation will be performed.
-These are: (1) coordinate files, which specify the elements and starting geometry of each of the molecules or systems under study, and (2) method files, which control the specifics of each calculation, such as the functional and basis set.
+These are: (1) coordinate files, which specify the elements and starting geometry of each of the molecules under study, and (2) method files, which control the specifics of each calculation, such as the functional and basis set.

-One of the main advantages of using Silico for calculation submission is that multiple coordinate files can be specified at once, in which case all the given coordinate files will be submitted to the same calculation (as specified by the method file) simultaneously.
+One of the main advantages of using Silico for calculation submission is that multiple coordinate files can be specified at the same time, in which case all the given coordinate files will be submitted to the same calculation (as specified by the method file) simultaneously.
-In addition, multiple method files can also be specified, in which case each coordinate file will first be submitted to the calculation defined by the first method file specified.
-Once each of these calculations has completed, the resulting atomic geometry will then be submitted to the calculation defined by the second method file, and so on until all method files have been exhausted.
+In addition, multiple method files can also be specified, in which case each coordinate file will be submitted to each method in turn.
+For each method, the output geometry from the previous step will be automatically converted to a new input file for the next.

 Silico comes pre-loaded with a large database of method files, and so in most cases these do not need to be written by the user.
-Hence all that is generally needed to submit a calculation is a number of coordinate file(s) specifying the systems of interest.
+Hence all that is generally needed to submit a calculation is a number of coordinate files specifying the systems of interest.

 Silico supports a wide variety of coordinate formats, including both 2D and 3D formats, each of which can be written by different programs.
 Notable entries include: